Indira Gandhi: In opposition and return to power

-Before the 1980 elections Gandhi approached the then Shahi Imam of Jama Masjid, Syed Abdullah Bukhari and entered into an agreement with him on the basis of 10-point programme to secure the support of the Muslim votes.
-In the elections held in January, Congress returned to power with a landslide majority.
+Before the 1980 elections Indira Gandhi approached the Shahi Imam of Jama Masjid at the time, Syed Abdullah Bukhari and entered into an agreement with him on the basis of 10-point programme to secure the support of the Muslim votes.
+In the elections held in January, Congress (I) under Gandhi's leadership returned to power with a landslide majority.

-1980 elections and fourth term
+Prime minister (1980–1984)

 The Congress Party under Gandhi swept back into power in January 1980.
 In this election, Gandhi was elected by the voters of the Medak constituency.
-On 23 June, Sanjay was killed in a plane crash while performing an aerobatic manoeuvre in New Delhi.
-In 1980, as a tribute to her son's dream of launching an indigenously manufactured car, Gandhi nationalized Sanjay's debt ridden company, Maruti Udyog, for Rs.
+On 23 June, Sanjay Gandhi was killed in a plane crash while performing an aerobatic manoeuvre in New Delhi.
+In 1980, as a tribute to her son's dream of launching an indigenously manufactured car, Indira Gandhi nationalised Sanjay's debt-ridden company, Maruti Udyog, for Rs.
 43,000,000 (4.34 crore) and invited joint venture bids from automobile companies around the world.
 Suzuki of Japan was selected as the partner.
-The company launched its first Indian manufactured car in 1984.
+The company launched its first Indian-manufactured car in 1984.

-By the time of Sanjay's death, Gandhi trusted only family members, and therefore persuaded her reluctant son, Rajiv, to enter politics.

-Her PMO office staff included H.Y.Sharada Prasad as her information adviser and speechwriter.
+By the time of Sanjay's death, Indira Gandhi trusted only family members, and therefore persuaded her reluctant son, Rajiv, to enter politics.
+Her PMO office staff included H. Y. Sharada Prasad as her information adviser and speechwriter.